strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_01_user_guide.rst

 StrictDoc supports the search and filtering of document content.

 The web interface includes the Search screen, designed for conducting queries against a document tree.
-The command-line interface supports filtering of requirements and sections through the ``export`` and ``passthrough`` commands.
+The command-line interface supports filtering of requirements and sections through the ``export`` commands.

 Query engine
 ------------